Last Dollar Scholarship

 All applicants will create a Copilot account.

-If you have questions along the way, please contact Philadelphia Scholars Senior Manager Allison Kelsey.
+If you have questions, contact Philadelphia Scholars Senior Manager Allison Kelsey.
+Please do not wait until the last minute.

 “Through PEF, I was connected to resources and prepped for college and work.
 Most importantly, I was able to build valuable connections with passionate individuals who still support me, 7 years after high school.
 As I start my journey to a master’s degree, I am sure the support will continue.”